Cosmoglobe/zodipy/README.md

 )
 emission = zodi.get_emission(nside=128, freq=800, mask=90)
 ```
-Here take the mean of linearly spaced observations from 2010-01-01 to 2011-01-01
+Here we take the mean of linearly spaced observations from 2010-01-01 to 2011-01-01
 with a step size of 10 days (note that this is a more expensive operation and
 may take up to a few minutes depending on the map resolution and number of
 observations).